bdeckard92/dupUT/02-Lesson-Plans/12-SQL/README.md

 ## Instructor Notes

-* Be sure to install the [MySQL server](https://dev.mysql.com/downloads/mysql/) before this week's classes and run the server to be able to initialize the MySQL command line prompt.
+* Be sure to install the [MySQL server](https://dev.mysql.com/downloads/mysql/) before this week's classes and run the server to be able to initialize the MySQL Shell.

 * Be sure to prepare and read over the activities before your class begins.
 Try to anticipate any questions students may have.